SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

-This section presents the SNoRe algorithm.
-We first define some essential components and present the key ideas of the algorithm (Section~\ref{sec:definitions}).
-The algorithm is separated into four steps: random walk generation (Section~\ref{sec:randomgen}), random walk hashing (Section~\ref{walkhash}), feature selection (Section~\ref{sec:featselection}), and similarity calculation (Section~\ref{sec:similaritycalc}).
-For each step, we present its description and how we implemented it.
-We also present an extension of the algorithm that chooses the number of features based on the embedding size (Section~\ref{sec:dim}), show an overview of the algorithm (Section~\ref{sec:overview}) and present its theoretical properties (Section~\ref{sec:properties}).
+In this section we first define some essential components and present the key ideas of the SNoRe algorithm (Section~\ref{sec:definitions}).
+The algorithm is divided into four steps: random walk generation (Section~\ref{sec:randomgen}), random walk hashing (Section~\ref{walkhash}), feature selection (Section~\ref{sec:featselection}), and similarity calculation (Section~\ref{sec:similaritycalc}).
+For each step, we present its description and its implementation.
+We also propose an extension of the algorithm that chooses the number of features based on the embedding size (Section~\ref{sec:dim}), show an overview of the algorithm (Section~\ref{sec:overview}) and present its theoretical properties (Section~\ref{sec:properties}).